CongducPham/LowCostLoRaGw/README.md

  SCK pin D13----------SCK   (SPI clock in)
 MOSI pin D11----------MOSI  (SPI Data in)
 MISO pin D12----------MISO  (SPI Data out)
+          D4----------RST   (Reset)
 ```

-**For the Nano and the ProMini, you can of course use our Nano/ProMini breakout PCB that makes connection to an RFM95 radio straightforward**.
+**For the Nano and the ProMini, you can of course use our Nano/ProMini PCBs that makes connection to an RFM95W/NiceRF SX1262 and NiceRF SX1280 radio straightforward**.

 On the MEGA, the SPI pin are as follows: 50 (MISO), 51 (MOSI), 52 (SCK).
 Starting from November 3rd, 2017, the CS pin is always pin number 10 on Arduino and Teensy boards.
 You can have a look at the [Low-cost-LoRa-IoT-step-by-step](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-IoT-outdoor-step-by-step.pdf) tutorial in the tutorial repository https://github.com/CongducPham/tutorials.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/connect-radio-device.png)

 There is an important issue regarding the radio modules.
 The Semtech SX1272/76 has actually 2 lines of RF power amplification (PA): a high efficiency PA up to 14dBm (RFO) and a high power PA up to 20dBm (PA_BOOST).
-Setting transmission power to `L` (Low), `H` (High), and `M` (Max) only uses the RFO and delivers 2dBm, 6dBm and 14dBm respectively. `x` (extreme) and `X` (eXtreme) use the PA_BOOST and deliver 14dBm and 20dBm respectively.

 However even if the SX1272/76 chip has the PA_BOOST and the 20dBm features, not all radio modules (integrating these SX1272/76) do have the appropriate wiring and circuits to enable these features: it depends on the choice of the reference design that itself is guided by the main intended frequency band usage, and sometimes also by the target country's regulations (such as maximum transmitted power).
-So you have to check with the datasheet whether your radio module has PA_BOOST (usually check whether the PA_BOOST pin is wired) and 20dBm capability before using `x` or `X`.
-Some other radio modules only wire the PA_BOOST and not the RFO resulting in very bad range when trying to use the RFO mode (`L`, `H`, and `M`).
-In this case, one has to use `x` to indicate PA_BOOST usage to get 14dBm.
+So you have to check with the datasheet whether your radio module has PA_BOOST (usually check whether the PA_BOOST pin is wired) and 20dBm capability.
+Some other radio modules only wire the PA_BOOST and not the RFO resulting in very bad range when trying to use the RFO mode.
+In this case, you have to explicitly indicate that PA_BOOST is used.

-Practically, we only use either `M` (Max) or `x` (extreme) to have maximum range.
-They both deliver 14dBm but the difference is whether the RFO pin is used or the PA_BOOST.
-Therefore, when uploading a sketch on your board, you have to check whether your radio module needs the PA_BOOST in order to get significant output level in which case `x` should be used instead of `M`.
-All the examples start with:
+All the examples using the SX127X radio module start with:

 	// IMPORTANT
 	///////////////////////////////////////////////////////////////////////////////////////////////////////////